-Delay in uploading of NAV beyond [the cut-off time mentioned above](#). shall be explained in writing to AMFI.
+Delay in uploading of NAV beyond 11.00 p.m. of every business day shall be explained in writing to AMFI.
 In case the NAVs are not available before the commencement of business hours on the following business day due to any reason, a press release for revised NAV shall be issued.